fal3n-4ngel/Drishtiold/README.md

 # Drishti
-## v2 Front End- Design

-A flutter app created for KDISC's YIP program and Google Developers Solution Challenge
+Drishti is a simple mobile application created as a project for YIP KDISC and Google Devs Solution Challenge.

 ## Still in Development
 - Front End On Progess
 - Back End...
 ## Screenshots